How to be Compliant With New State Data Privacy Laws in 2023

 - Which organizations are exempt and which must be compliant varies based on what type of entity a business is, annual revenue, and the number of consumers.

-- Conduct a comprehensive professional privacy risk assessment ― One thing that is a constant across all the state legislations is frequent and comprehensive risk assessments.
-If you haven’t had a thorough assessment of your data handling practices and security posture, do that yesterday.
+One thing that is a constant across all the state legislations is frequent and comprehensive risk assessments.
+If you haven’t had a thorough assessment of your data handling practices and security posture, do that sooner rather than later.

-- Create and enforce formidable privacy and security programs to protect consumer (and your own) data and that prove integrity and transparency in your handling of consumers’ data.
+By creating and enforcing formidable privacy and security programs, you are protecting consumer personal data as well as ensuring personal data privacy for yourself.
+This proves integrity and transparency in your handling of consumers’ data.

-- Don’t go it alone ― Keeping up with all the moving pieces of privacy compliance is not something to entrust to a person or team unqualified to handle the scrutiny of these new and growing legislations.
+Keeping up with all the moving pieces of every state, country, and region’s comprehensive data privacy legislation is not something to entrust to a person or team unqualified to handle the scrutiny of these new and growing legislations.
 Bring in a team of security and privacy experts to ensure your compliance across the map.

 If you’re looking for more guidance on how to move your cybersecurity program forward, Cyber Defense Group can help.
 We are shifting the cybersecurity consulting paradigm to address the needs of mid-market, cloud-native or cloud-reliant companies who are experiencing rapid growth.